-For each significant CGU the recoverable amount is higher than its carrying amount.
+For each significant CGU, the recoverable amount is higher than its carrying amount.
 The recoverable amount has been determined based upon a fair value less costs of disposal calculation.
 Generally, no directly observable market inputs are available to assess the fair value less costs of disposal.
 Therefore, the calculation is based on net present value techniques (fair value measurements categorized within Level 3 of the fair value hierarchy).
-Cash flows have been projected over 5 years.
-They have been extrapolated using a steady or declining terminal growth rate.
+Cash flows are projected over 5 years.
+They are extrapolated using a steady or declining terminal growth rate.

-Finally, the following has been taken into account in the impairment tests:
+Finally, the following are taken into account in the impairment tests:

-- The cash flows have been discounted at post-tax weighted average rates.
-The discount rates have been computed based on external sources of information and reflect the time value of money and the risks specific to the CGU (including country risk). - The cash flows were based upon financial plans approved by Group Management which are consistent with the Group's approved strategy for this period.
+- The cash flows are discounted at post-tax weighted average rates.
+The discount rates are computed based on external sources of information and reflect the time value of money and country specific risk. - The cash flows are based upon financial plans approved by Group Management which are consistent with the Group's approved strategy for this period.
 They are based on past performance and current initiatives.
 The business risk is included in the determination of the cash flows.